clietar/Machine-Learning-deployment-/README.md

      3. Utilization :
         - Store the trained model using the BoosterReader class and specify if its a classification or regression problem : model = BoosterReader(your .json file, "classification" or "regression", your base_score initialization)
-        - Call the .predict() function on new observations.
+        - Call the .predict() method on new observations.

      4. Requirements :
         - before dumping model for a classification problem, base_score must be the default value (0.5)